 Being an adult means that you hold a job, pay bills, and eat ice cream whenever you want.
 Other unwritten rules of adulthood include accepting that the world isn’t all about you, and that throwing a tantrum doesn’t solve your problems.

-Try telling that to Baby, though, because at this age she can&;t really grasp that perspective.
+Try telling that to Baby, though, because at this age they can&;t really grasp that perspective.
 It might help to put yourself in Baby‘s shoes more often.
-This way, you’ll be able to better understand why she acts the way she does.
+This way, you’ll be able to better understand why they act the way they do.

 How toddlers see the world

 In some ways, you and Baby live in different worlds with completely different rules, structures, and expectations.
-She is just starting to understand her independence, and is realizing she can do things on her own.
+They are just starting to understand their independence, and is realizing they can do things on their own.

 Toddlers don’t have a good concept of time (which is why things like waiting and hurrying up are so hard for them).
 They also have a really hard time identifying imagination and reality.
 A toddler might think their bed sleeps in their room while they’re away, or that smokestacks make clouds, or that a really big bird could carry the house away, or that they could get flushed down the toilet.
 No matter how eccentric the idea, a toddler might think it.